 Scrapbooks and display cases are excellent tools for triggering positive memories and facilitating engagement.
 To create them, gather pictures and items your loved one cherishes.
 Subjects may include:

 Include descriptive captions to help jog your loved one's memory.
 Make sure the captions are simple and written in large, easy-to-read type.

 The best pictures and items to include are those that were relevant before your loved one’s memory began to decline.
 For those with memory loss, mementos like these are the easiest to recognise.

 These memories are a healthy source of pride.
 You can encourage this feeling through the simple act of sitting with your loved one and asking about the various images and items.

-Every Sunrise suite has a ‘memory box’ display case outside the door, personalised with photos and mementos that are important to the resident and their family. loved one’s memory.
+Every Sunrise suite has a ‘memory box’ display case outside the door, personalised with photos and mementos that are important to the resident and their family.

-Some of the best memory care approaches tap into the retained abilities of someone with memory loss, focusing on their strengths rather than their losses.
+Some of the best dementia care approaches tap into the retained abilities of someone with memory loss, focusing on their strengths rather than their losses.
 Music can also be a bridge that helps carers reach a loved one who is no longer able to communicate with words.